Computer Science

 GPU Pattern: Stencils

 Table of Contents Differential Equations Stencils Example: Basic Stencil Tiled Stencil Thread Coarsening Register Tiling Summary Questions Used in differential equations Frequently use higher precision Some similarity to convolutions Differential Equations Any computational problem requires discretization of data or equations so that they can be solved numerically.
 This is fundamental in numerical analysis, where differential equations need to be approximated.
+Structured grids are used in finite-difference methods for solving partial differential equations (PDEs).
+Approximate derivatives can be computed point-wise by considering the neighbors on the grid.
+As we saw earlier in this course, a grid representation is a natural way to think about data parallelism.

 GPU Pattern: Convolution